AI-generated

 • Substantive Issues:

-• Whether repeated rehiring of a project employee over 16 years across multiple projects automatically converts the employment status to regular employment
+• Whether repeated and successive rehiring of a project employee in the construction industry over an extended period automatically converts the employee's status to regular employment

 Ruling